 For Venetian blinds, there are a couple of ways to make sure they’re in the best shape.
 For a light clean, gently vacuum or use a feather duster along the slats when closed, repeating the process when tilted the opposite way.
 An alternative of this is to use a vacuum cleaner with a suitable attachment to make it look as good as new!

 For a slightly deeper clean, carefully take down your Venetian blind and pop it in the bath.
-It’s a great technique to remove slightly stubborn marks on the slats, simply immerse in warm soapy water, leave to soak for about half an hour before giving it a gentle scrub with a brush.
+Washing Venetian Blinds this way is a great technique to remove slightly stubborn marks on the slats.
+Simply immerse in warm soapy water, leave to soak for about half an hour before giving it a gentle scrub with a brush.
 Once you have finished, rinse off any remaining suds and let it drip dry, before wiping down with a towel and hanging your Venetian blinds back up.

 How to clean pleated blinds